vajkayrene/lakera-gandalf-solutions/README.md

 ### The hint from Gandalf:
 Enough!
 I refuse to discuss the secret password at all.
 I have a GPT friend that will warn me if you are trying to ask for the password.

-### My opinion
+### My advice
-On this level they combine the previous defense mechanism together.
+On this level they combine the previous defense mechanisms together.
 They prohibited their LLM to tell directly the password and use a stronger/dedicated AI to guard the weaker one.
 Since they combined all weaknesses, we can just ask for the password indirectly again.

 <details>
 <summary>Possible solution</summary>